Helloooooo! My name is Kelly Beasley. I am the co-founder of the all-in-one guide and review website CampAddict.com.

 RvChickadee Is Gonna Be In An RVing Documentary?

 Oh, you heard this crazy rumor?🙄

 Well, believe it or not, yes!😁

 Life is what you make of it.
-I made this life happen through decisions and through taking action.
+I made this life happen through decisions and by taking action.
 And I love it.

 Thanks for following along with my little stories!
 It’s no fun to just keep it all to myself.